-This is a sector in where the demand far exceeds supply.
-Approximately 50 percent of UK businesses identifies a shortfall in qualified IT graduates, with a recent study from Computer Weekly predicting that 800,000 professional computer science and IT roles in the UK will remain unfilled by 2020.
+This is a sector where the demand far exceeds supply.
+Approximately 50 percent of UK businesses identify a shortfall in qualified IT graduates, with a recent study from Computer Weekly predicting that 800,000 professional computer science and IT roles in the UK will remain unfilled by 2020.

-Students would largely benefit from the concentration of high-tech industries in places like Bristol and the Southwest.
-The UK itself is home to a number of renowned tehnical companies, which include Hewlett- Packard, STMicroelectronics, Infineon and Toshiba, besides start-ups like Xmos, Clementine, and Netsight, promising fantastic industry opportunities for students and graduates alike.
-Students gain access to some of the most prestigious companies in this domain, which include Credit Suisse, IBM, Google, Microsoft, GlaxoSmithKline, British Telecom and Accenture.
+Students would primarily benefit from the concentration of high-tech industries in places like Bristol and the Southwest.
+The UK itself is home to several renowned technical companies, which include Hewlett- Packard, STMicroelectronics, Infineon, and Toshiba, besides start-ups like Xmos, Clementine, and Netsight, promising fantastic industry opportunities for students and graduates alike.
+Students gain access to some of the most prestigious companies in this domain, which include Credit Suisse, IBM, Google, Microsoft, GlaxoSmithKline, British Telecom, and Accenture.

 Best universities to pursue an MS in CS from the UK